robin-hartmann/template-node-ts/README.md

 ## ⭐ Features

-- Code in TypeScript
+- 💻 Code in TypeScript
-- Automatic code checking with ESLint
+- 🔍 Automatic code checking with ESLint
-- Automatic code formatting and fixing with Prettier
+- 📝 Automatic code formatting and fixing with Prettier
-- Launch and debug TypeScript code using `ts-node`
+- ⚡ Run TypeScript code using `ts-node`
-- Built-in tasks
-- Integration with Visual Studio Code
+- 🔗 Integration with Visual Studio Code
+  - ⚙ Settings
-  - Matching settings
+  - 🚀 Tasks
-  - Launch and debug code
-  - Task definitions
+  - 🐞 Debuging
-  - Extension recommendations
+  - 🧩 Extensions

 ## 🛠️ Development

 These instructions will get you a copy of this project up and running on your local machine for development and testing purposes.

-### Prerequisites
+### 📋 Prerequisites

 - [Node.js](https://nodejs.org) - JavaScript run-time environment
   - After installing it, use `npm i` in the project's root folder to install all dependencies

-#### Visual Studio Code Extensions
+#### 🧩 Visual Studio Code Extensions

 This project is intended to be used with Visual Studio Code and the following extensions are recommended:

-- [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) - Integrates ESLint JavaScript into VS Code
+- 🔍 [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) - Integrates ESLint JavaScript into VS Code
-- [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) - Code formatter using prettier
+- 📝 [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) - Code formatter using prettier

-### Built-in Tasks
+### 🚀 Built-in Tasks

 This project uses npm scripts for running tasks: